|

 | |

-Hitler's terror weapon after World War II, the V-1 Buzz Bomb that wreaked havoc,
+Hitler's terror weapon called the V-1 Buzz Bomb that had wreaked havoc,

-terror, and death on England for so many months.
-Its capture and the
+terror and death on England for so many months.
+Its capture and the subsequent

 become the most lethal and devastating weapons systems known to man.
-And
+It

-it would be a stealth weapon, carried silently beneath the seas in ballistic and
+would be the ultimate stealth weapon, carried silently beneath the seas in ballistic and

 Cusk's First Launch